wanderview/node-netbios-session/README.md

 ### session.pause()

 Stop accepting messages from the remote session peer.
 This can be used to implement back pressure if the messages are coming too fast.
+Note, the session can still negotiate the connection even if paused, so there may still be network traffic if the session is not yet connected.

 ### session.resume()